 The Vedic period or Vedic age (c.
 1500 – c.
-500 BCE), is the period in the history of the northern Indian subcontinent between the end of the urban Indus Valley Civilisation and a second urbanisation which began in the central Indo-Gangetic Plain c.
+500 BCE), is the period in the history of the northern Indian subcontinent between the end of the urban Indus Valley Civilisation and second urbanization which began in the central Indo-Gangetic Plain c.
 600 BCE.
-It gets its name from the Vedas, which are liturgical texts containing details of life during this period that have been interpreted to be historicaland constitute, the primary sources for understanding the period.
+It gets its name from the Vedas, which are liturgical texts containing details of life during this period that have been interpreted to be historical and constitute, the primary sources for understanding the period.

 Although the Rig Veda deals with devotional work of religious nature, yet it gives a vivid picture of the early Vedic civilization.
-The Vedic Civilization is best understood from the social life, political organisation, economic life and religious beliefs.
+Vedic Civilization is best understood from social life, political organization, economic life, and religious beliefs.

 It is difficult to locate the exact part of Europe where the Aryans originally lived before they migrated elsewhere.
 According to Giles, Balkan countries were the original home of the Aryans.
 The flora and fauna and the animals with which the early Aryans were familiar could be found in the Balkan countries at that time.

-Some historians believe that the Aryans migrated from Lithuania Europe into Caucasus and from there they entered into Iran.
-Again from Iran they entered into Punjab.
-This view is proved by the discovery of Boghaz Koi inscription and the Tel-El- Amarna Letters in Western Asia.
+Some historians believe that the Aryans migrated from Lithuania Europe into the Caucasus and from there they entered into Iran.
+Again from Iran, they entered Punjab.
+This view is proved by the discovery of the Boghaz Koi inscription and the Tel-El- Amarna Letters in Western Asia.

 Migration from Southern Russia

-Some historians held the view that the Aryans entered into India from the region of South Russia.
-Brandenstain has suggested that the Aryans migrated to India from Kirghitz stepps in Russia.
+Some historians held the view that the Aryans entered India from the region of South Russia.
+Brandenstain has suggested that the Aryans migrated to India from the Kirghiz steppe in Russia.
 The great Philologist, Schrader accepts South Russia as the original home of Russians from where they migrated to different areas.

-From linguistic study it is proved that the Aryans migrated from Europe or Asia to India.
-For example ‘Pider’ and ‘Mader’ in Parsi, ‘Pater’ and ‘Mater’ of Latin, “Father’ and ‘Mother’ of English resemble with ‘Pitru’ and ‘Matru’ of Sanskrit.
+From the linguistic study, it is proved that the Aryans migrated from Europe or Asia to India.
+For example, ‘Pater’ and ‘Mater’ of Latin, “Father’, and ‘Mother’ of English resemble ‘Pitru’ and ‘Matru’ of Sanskrit.
 So the historians generally accepted the view that Aryans migrated from Europe or Asia to India.

 Home of the Aryans in India